kriti-mauludin/learn-golang/try-consumer-rabbitmq/README.md

 # Propper Skeleton for your Golang Project

 ## Description
-`go-skeleton` is a boilerplate for Golang projects.
+`try-consumer-rabbitmq` is a boilerplate for Golang projects.
 The project structure follows the Clean Code Architecture ([Read here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
 This Skeleton made with **Fiber Framework**.

 "Forget about the complexities of folder structures in Go, focus on your project!"